-I went into the pub and stood at the counter, there were three middle-aged guys sitting on bar stalls around the rectangular shaped bar.
+I went into the pub and stood at the counter.
+There were three middle-aged guys sitting on bar stalls around the rectangular shaped bar.
 The third Ashes test was showing on the telly, Steve Waugh was in batting.

-“Yeah wouldn’t minded.”
+“Yeah wouldn’t mind.”

-“He’s goon out”
+“He’s goon out.”

 “Reckon I might die of thirst before e’s back then mate.?”

-“Could do” and then as an after thought “I might be able to manage”.
+“Could do” and then as an afterthought “I might be able to manage”.
 He got off his bar stall and moved around the side of the bar, took a beer mug down off the shelf overhanging the bar and asked if it was okay.

-“Yep for the first one” The improvised bar man poured a ”Light Ice” fairly well and with plenty of encouragement from his mates.
+“Yep, for the first one” The improvised bar man poured a ”Light Ice” fairly well and with plenty of encouragement from his mates.

-“The next one is tricker” I instructed him “A Bourbon and Dry”.
+“The next one is trickier.”
+I instructed him “A Bourbon and Dry”.
 He checked with me he had the right size glass and then brought out an array of jiggers and measuring shot glasses.
 I pointed at the largest and he poured the Bourbon.

 “What the fuck are you up to?”
 Standing behind the helpful wanna be bar man was a huge six-foot plus bar man with a number 5 hair cut.
 My helper stuttered some words about just helping and scooted back to his seat.
 The real barman completed my order.

-I took our drinks outside to the pubs outdoor wooden picnic tables, Ali and I picked through our spoils from the information centre.[/su_panel]
+I took our drinks outside to the pubs’ outdoor wooden picnic tables.
+Ali and I picked through our spoils from the information centre.[/su_panel]

 The lock opens on the ½ hour one way and on the hour the other way.
 It only opens if there is traffic.
-Now a days there is not much traffic, and it becomes the busiest when the town has river boat shows.
+Nowadays there is not much traffic, and it becomes the busiest when the town has river boat shows.

-The lock keeper also talked about the houseboat trade dying around this area.
-He thought they were far too expensive now at $2000 a week to hirer.
+The lock keeper also talked about the houseboat trade, dying around this area.
+He thought they were far too expensive now, at $2000 a week to hirer.

 I quizzed him about the navigation and depth of the river.
 He said you could probably go East on the Murray to Lake Mulwala.
 He said to the east you could camp anywhere on the River bank to Renmark as most of it was through National Park.
-He said that in South Australia a lot of land owners have posted notices declaring their property as “Private” and that annoyed him.
+He said that in South Australia a lot of landowners have posted notices declaring their property as “Private” and that annoyed him.

-He had travelled from Wentworth to Renmark in a steam boat and it took about 4 days.
+He had travelled from Wentworth to Renmark in a steamboat, and it took about 4 days.
 They travelled from first thing in the morning until about 10pm at night.
 He thought they were probably making about 8 knots.

 He said that navigation up the Darling was only good for about 40 kilometres North of Wentworth.

-That night while were sitting outside our tent there was a lot of activity from possums in a tree next to us.
+That night while we were sitting outside our tent there was a lot of activity from possums in a tree next to us.
 We sat and watched as a number came down to look around the camping ground.
 Ali got some very good shots of these little guys going about the evening business.